 You can either take a standard deduction or itemize

 After you've computed your AGI, you'll generally want to subtract the greater of either the standard deduction or the total of your itemized deductions.
 The standard deduction is a fixed dollar amount, indexed for inflation yearly, that is determined according to your filing status (e.g., married filing jointly, single) and certain circumstances.
 Itemized deductions are various deductions that are reported on Schedule A of your federal tax return (Form 1040).
-They involve certain personal expenses, such as medical expenses, mortgage interest, state taxes, charitable contributions, theft losses, and miscellaneous itemized deductions.
+They involve certain personal expenses, such as medical expenses, mortgage interest, state taxes, and charitable contributions.
 If you have enough of these types of expenses, your itemized deductions may exceed your standard deduction.
 In that case, it would generally be to your advantage to itemize.

 When filling out your tax return, how do you know whether to take the standard deduction or itemize?
 You should calculate your taxes (including any alternative minimum tax) using both methods, and go with the one that lowers your tax liability the most.
 Be aware that there are some limitations regarding who can use the standard deduction and who can itemize.
 Also, certain itemized deductions are available to you only if your expenses exceed a particular percentage of your AGI.
-For example, many miscellaneous itemized deductions are allowed only to the extent that they (when totaled) exceed 2 percent of your AGI.
-So, if your AGI is $100,000, your first $2,000 of miscellaneous itemized deductions won't count toward your total itemized deductions.
-Your medical expense deduction may also be limited by your AGI.
-Additionally, an overall limitation on itemized deductions generally applies to individuals with high AGIs.
+For example, your medical expenses itemized deduction is allowed only to the extent that medical expenses exceed 7.5 percent of your AGI (in 2017 and 2018, 10 percent of your AGI in 2019).
+So, if your AGI is $100,000, your first $7,500 of medical expenses won't count toward your total itemized deductions.

 There may be circumstances where it is better to itemize deductions even if the standard deduction is greater than itemized deductions.
 For example, if you are subject to alternative minimum tax, even a small amount of some itemized deductions may be preferable to the standard deduction, which is reduced to zero for alternative minimum tax purposes.